sanderboer/typst-pagemaker/README.md

 - With `#+GRID_DEBUG: true`, the overlay shows the total grid (including margin tracks).
 Labels cover all tracks: first column is `1`, first row is `A`.

 ### Master Pages
+See examples/master_pages_demo.org for a runnable master page setup.

 Define reusable element sets as master pages that are not directly rendered.
 Apply them per slide with `:MASTER:` or globally with `#+DEFAULT_MASTER:`.
 ```org
 #+DEFAULT_MASTER: Base